 You gained a greater appreciation of art, or how you thought about art, from the lyrical content of a song by the Eagles?
 The Eagles?
 Lyrical content?
 Take it Easy?
 Chuck?
 What are you talking about?
 No one would say that the pop genre is without artistic merit.
 They’re out there, but they’re in the minority, and the Eagles are not in that minority.
 The Eagles didn’t even write Take it Easy, as Chuck Klosterman admits.
 Glenn Frey wrote one line of the song, and Jackson Browne wrote the rest of it.

 In the midst of this article, there are some “Klostermans”.
 Klostermans, as I define them, involve Chuck Klosterman’s kitschy breakdown of the lyrics of a song as if they were profound literature, a writing tool he’s used so often in his career, and so well, that the act of doing so should be trademarked “a Klosterman”.
-For the most part, these breakdowns are often hilarious, but when he does it with Take it Easy, it feels like a violation of the term.
-It almost feels as if he’s asking us to re-examine a song that we’ve all heard far too many times … in the bits and pieces we’ve heard it on classic rock radio before we are able to change the channel.
-There are also moments in life when a person is not able to change the channel or in any other way skip the song, such as in a doctor’s waiting room, when it’s not in a person’s best interests to run screaming out of a room the moment after an Eagles’ song begins.
+For the most part, these breakdowns are hilarious, but when he does it with Take it Easy, it feels like a violation of the term.
+It almost feels as if he’s asking us to re-examine a song that we’ve all heard far too many times … in the bits and pieces we’ve heard on classic rock radio before we were able to change the channel.
+There are also moments in life when a person is not able to change the channel or in any other way skip a song, such as in a doctor’s waiting room, when it’s not in a person’s best interests to run screaming out of a room the moment after Take it Easy begins.

 We don’t want to hear this song again, Chuck.
 We don’t care that a guy is having trouble juggling five women.
 No matter why or how.
 Let it die for criminys’ sakes.
 We enjoy it when Chuck analyzes old Billy Joel lyrics, that’s fun and kitschy, but the Eagles?
 Artistic?
 Chuck?

 The Eagles could be the greatest American band, if we base that scale on popularity, or sales, but suggesting that there is anything artistic about this simple-minded, clichéd, and ubiquitous music is a statement best left to the sycophantic staff of Rolling Stone magazine.
-Most of us cannot listen to an Eagles song, much less Take it Easy, without feeling a little dumber, more common, and less in touch with who we are as music aficionados, and it’s going to take more than a Chuck Klosterman recommendation to get us listening to it again.
+Most of us cannot listen to an Eagles song, much less Take it Easy, without feeling a little dumber, more common, and less in touch with who we are as music aficionados, and it’s going to take more than a clever “Klosterman” to get me listening to it again.

 On Bruce Springsteen, Klosterman writes: